-- [19] The Complainant identified three matters on the complaint form: - #3. an assessment amount - #6. the type of property - #7. the type of improvement - [20] Following the hearing, the Board met and discerned that these are the relevant questions which needed to be answered within this decision: - 1.
+- [19] The Complainant identified two matters on the complaint form: - #3. an assessment amount - #5. an assessment sub-class - [20] Following the hearing, the Board met and discerned that these are the relevant questions which needed to be answered within this decision: - 1.
 Is the area, known as Deerfoot Business Centre, comparable for assessment purposes to the entire northeast quadrant of the city? - 2.
 Are the four property complaints within this hearing comparable to each other? - 3.
 What is the correct capitalization rate (cap. rate) for the subject? - 4.
 What net rental rate is the most appropriate for the office space within the subject? - 5.
 What vacancy allowance is the most appropriate for calculating income within the subject? - 6.
 What operating cost allowance is the most appropriate for calculating income within the subject? - 7.
 What non-recoverable allowance is the most appropriate for calculating income within the subject? - 8.
 What amount best represents the net operating income (NOI) for calculating the assessment of the subject?